 CoH recently established the Trees-for-Education program to assist tribal Christians with land acquisition and tree planting, as a means to fund current and future schools in their communities.

 The answer lies in the Acacia Mangium tree – a profitable, fast-growing hardwood plantation species with a 7-year harvest period.
 It can grow to 20” in diameter and 65’ tall in 9 years, in even the poorest of soils.
 Farming Acacia trees offers a promising solution to high market demand for hardwoods in Bangladesh, which now imports from as far as Africa and Latin America.

-As of Spring 2022, our Trees-for-Education program has planted 54,500 Mangium trees plus 7,500 Teak trees (long term profit) on 60 acres of land.
-We are currently in the process of purchasing an additional 35 acres of land and we expect to plant an additional 20,000 Mangium trees this year.
-We are making wonderful progress towards our goal of 210,000 trees, which will allow us to harvest 30,000 seven-year-old mature trees and plant 30,000 new seedlings each year.
+As of January 2023, our Trees-for-Education program has planted 65,000 Mangium trees plus 7,500 Teak trees (long term profit) on 90 acres of land.
+This year, we expect to plant an additional 20,000 Mangium trees which will give us a total of 85,000 Mangium trees.
+We are making wonderful progress towards our goal of 210,000 Mangium trees, which will allow us to harvest 30,000 seven-year-old mature trees and plant 30,000 new seedlings each year.

 Acacia tree farms offer village schools a gateway to self-sufficiency.
 Ultimately, the procurement of hundreds of acres of land and thousands of trees is needed to fulfill this vision of independently funded Christian schools throughout the Hills.
 Investing now will continue to change the future for thousands of children and generations to come.

 Partner With Us and Invest in Their Future

 $50 Gift —Plants 136 Trees —Will yield $250

 $1000 Gift —Plants 2,750 Trees—Will yield $5,000